-As you've seen, @namespace can be specified on file level.
+As you've seen, @namespace can be specified at the file level.
 Moreover, when placed in a file called package.ned, the namespace will apply to all files in the same directory and all directories below.

-The implementation C++ classes need to be subclassed from the cSimpleModule library class; chapter [4] of this manual describes in detail how to write them.
+The implementation C++ classes need to be subclassed from the cSimpleModule library class; chapter 4 of this manual describes in detail how to write them.

 Simple modules can be extended (or specialized) via subclassing.
-The motivation for subclassing can be to set some open parameters or gate sizes to a fixed value (see [3.6] and [3.7]), or to replace the C++ class with a different one.
-Now, by default the derived NED module type will inherit the C++ class from its base, so it is important to remember that you need to write out @class if you want it to use the new class.
+The motivation for subclassing can be to set some open parameters or gate sizes to a fixed value (see 3.6 and 3.7), or to replace the C++ class with a different one.
+Now, by default, the derived NED module type will inherit the C++ class from its base, so it is important to remember that you need to write out @class if you want it to use the new class.